jairochavesb/blog/posts/2021/12/cracking-challenge-by-disip.md

 For example, if the username contains a 'Z', this letter will be converted to 'Y', if it is a '9' then it will become an '8' and so on, this will be done with the <b>dec bl</b> instructions.

-In this example, eax is acting as a counter, in other words, as per every username character checked, eax will increment by 1, and on every loop, eax then added <b>61</b>, for example:
+In this example, eax is acting as a counter, in other words, as per every username character checked, eax will increment by 1, and on every loop, and then <b>61</b> will be added to eax, for example:

 > Loop 0: eax = 0; eax + 61 = 61
 >